RetroNick2020/rtbinobj/README.md

 "public size name" to access size of linked file at runtime.
 Examples to follow.

-rtbinobjgui.exe is the GUI version - just click and select your files
+rtbinobjgui.exe is the GUI version - just click and select your file, Save As to convert to OBJ.

 rtbinobj.exe is the console version you run in the command line (cmd.exe)